flatironinstitute/ccn-software-sfn-2025/docs/source/full/group_projects/03_visual_coding.md

 - Decide on feature(s).
 - Decide on basis.
 (Hint: review the [current injection](current-inj-basis) or [place cell](sklearn-basis) notebooks.)
+    - If you set the `label` argument for your basis objects, interpreting the output will be easier.
 - Construct design matrix.
 (Hint: review the [place cell](basis_eval_place_cells) notebook.)

 :::{admonition} What features should I include?